yescallop/fluent-uri-rs/README.md

 - `EStr` (Percent-encoded string slices):

-    All components in a URI that may be percent-encoded are parsed as `EStr`s, which allows easy splitting and fast decoding:
+    All components in a URI that may be percent-encoded are parsed as `EStr`s, which allows easy splitting and decoding:

     ```rust
     let query = "name=%E5%BC%A0%E4%B8%89&speech=%C2%A1Ol%C3%A9%21";